wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 In this setup we use consul, because it's much more straightforward to configure and use:
 The main interaction with the registry happens through HTTP.

-The progrium consul lends itself well to launch consul.
+The progrium consul image lends itself well to launch consul.
 Simply pull the image:

 ```
 docker pull progrium/consul